UPS Truck Accident Attorneys

 Because of the millions of miles traveled by UPS drivers every year, it is not surprising that there is a high rate of accidents with injuries involving other motorists on the road.
 The average weight of a UPS delivery truck ranges between 16,000 and 24,000 pounds.
 However, a UPS 18-Wheeler with the trailer fully loaded can weigh upwards of 80,000 pounds.

 The company must follow the Federal Motor Carrier Safety Administration (FMCSA) rules and regulations set forth by the U.S. DOT (Department of Transportation) for maintaining truck safety on the road.
-The regulations are designed to effectively manage the safety standards of large commercial vehicles traveling across the country and in local Chicago area neighborhoods.
+The regulatory controls are designed to efficiently manage the safety standards of large commercial vehicles traveling across the country and in local Chicago area neighborhoods.
 The UPS Corporation must follow specific regulations that include:

 - Driver training requirements